 Research Coordinator and Assistant Clinic Coordinator

 Ms. O’Halloran received her Masters degree in Marriage and Family Therapy from Fairfield University in Connecticut.
 She completed her B.A. in Psychology at Keene State College in New Hampshire with a focus on Clinical Counseling.
 Becky’s background includes the provision of evidence based clinical services to individuals and families in both out-patient and hospital settings.
 Prior to joining the KCCAT team, she gained experience working with severe anxiety disorders and treatment refractory OCD in her role as a community residential counselor at the OCD Institute at McLean Hospital in Boston, where she also served as a research assistant.
-Becky is currently completing supervised hours at KCCAT for her full licensure; in her role here she provides family therapy and support services, contributes to primary CBT/ERP protocols, and serves as a research coordinator for new and ongoing studies.
+Becky is currently completing formally-supervised hours at KCCAT for her independent licensure; in her role here she provides family therapy and support services, contributes to primary CBT/ERP protocols, and serves as a research coordinator for new and ongoing studies.
 Becky holds membership in the American Association of Marriage and Family Therapy and the Anxiety and Depression Association of America.